The Bankrate promise

 Car insurance for Chevrolet Traverse

 The Chevrolet Traverse has seating for up to eight people without taking away the cargo space larger families need.
 With seven different trim packages and optional all-wheel drive (front-wheel drive is standard), it’s easy to see why the Traverse is also in the list of top five best-sellers for Chevy.
-The Chevy Traverse’s optional crash prevention measures were scored “superior” by IIHS, which could explain the model’s low full coverage insurance rates – the cheapest of any vehicle in this article.
+The Chevy Traverse’s optional crash prevention measures were scored “superior” by IIHS, which could in part explain the model’s low full coverage insurance rates – the cheapest of any vehicle in this article.

 |Chevrolet Traverse car insurance||Average annual premium|

 We compared quotes from the five best car insurance companies for Chevrolets.
 We found that USAA has the cheapest rates for both liability-only and full coverage annual premiums.
 If you don’t meet the criteria to join USAA (they only provide insurance for military members, veterans and their family), Amica and Geico are second cheapest for minimum liability and full coverage, respectively.
 However, it is worth noting that rates will vary by driver based on your personal criteria, so the cheapest option for you may differ.

 Average annual premium for full coverage by model

 |Car insurance company||Chevrolet Cruze||Chevrolet Equinox||Chevrolet Malibu||Chevrolet Silverado||Chevrolet Traverse|

 Common Chevrolet safety features that may lower insurance costs include: